Costco is selling the Traeger Fremont pellet grill and it is one of the best values that I have seen from Traeger.

 Traeger Fremont vs Traeger Silverton 620

-The two biggest differences between the grills are the control system and ventilation design.
+The three biggest differences between the grills are the control system, ventilation design and size.

 Control System Differences